Ping, // myMeter

 from the telescopic views of the naïve

-youth playing with bricks and broken
+youth handling free souvenirs and broken

 taillights.
 What was a female to me, then?

-Her address, redirect—what—always telling.
+Her address, redirect—

-What adage can I toss on this isometric
+an adage can I toss on this isometric

 template of he and she, him and her?